-It’s now public knowledge that I've agreed a deal to sell Jones Hill to Perspective, with the deal completing earlier this month.
+It’s now public knowledge that I've agreed a deal to sell Jones Hill to Perspective, with the deal completing in September last year.

 Quite unusually for these kinds of deals, Perspective will initially be keeping the business intact, from the office in Bradford on Avon and the staff to our fixed fee charging structure.

 It’s been great to get this deal signed, particularly given the challenges of lockdown, and I’m now in the process of deregistering as a financial adviser.

 In terms of what next, I've got a couple of things up my sleeve.
 I've got my PhD to start, following on from completing my Master’s (MSc) last year in Communication, Credibility and Behaviour analysis.

 But there are some other things in the pipeline as well.

 These will still be within or alongside the financial advice sector, given this profession is where I have all my contacts, expertise and knowledge.
 It'd be foolish to waste that and just go and do something else completely different.

 I'm 51 years old now, and while I don't imagine I will ever retire, I want to take the next five years to do something else.